 Soft-tissue lesions that need oral surgery or biopsy include:

 - Mucocele or mucous cyst is a type of lesion caused by damage to minor salivary gland.
-The extravasation (leakage) of saliva as a result of injury is the cause of this cyst.
-Through dissection of the injured part, the infected area is removed and surrounding tissue of minor salivary gland also can be removed to ensure that this lesion will not occur again.
-The common part of mouth that this lesion occurs is lower lip.
+The leakage of saliva as a result of injury is the cause of this cyst.
+Through the dissection of the injured part, the infected area is removed, and the surrounding tissue of the minor salivary gland can also be removed to ensure that this lesion will not occur again.
+The common part of the mouth where this lesion occurs is the lower lip.

 Orthognathic is the surgery on upper and lower jaw for the correction of dentofacial disfigurement.
-Both upper jaw (maxillary) surgery and lower jaw (mandibular) surgery are developed along with orthodontic treatment to treat or realign jaws and achieve a correction strategy for severe jaw deformities.
+Both upper jaw (maxillary) surgery and lower jaw (mandibular) surgery are developed along with orthodontic treatment to treat or realign jaws and achieve a correction strategy for severe bite problems and jaw deformities.

 Lower jaw surgery

-Whether the problem is lower jaw deficiency or excess, the maxillofacial surgeons use split osteotomy surgery to lengthen or shorten the lower jaw to the desired direction and position.
-With lower healing time and good stability the split osteotomy is a great advantage in lower jaw surgery.
+Whether the problem is lower jaw deficiency or excess, maxillofacial surgeons use split osteotomy surgery to lengthen or shorten the lower jaw to the desired direction and position.
+With lower healing time and good stability, the split osteotomy is a great advantage in lower jaw surgery.

 Upper jaw surgery

-Le fort Ι osteotomy is an important surgical procedure which allows the desired position of the upper jaw.
-Depending on the deformity, upper jaw can be moved up or forward.
+Le fort Ι osteotomy is an important surgical procedure that allows the desired position of the upper jaw.
+Depending on the deformity, the upper jaw can be moved up or forward.
 This surgery is of great importance in making it possible to correct upper (maxilla) jaw deformities.

 Ankyloglossia or tongue-tie

-Ankyloglossia occurs in infants and it is the birth defect that because of short lingual frenum causes tongue movement difficulties.
-The importance of this condition requires team of specialist like oral surgeons, otolaryngologists (ear, nose and throat specialist) and pediatric dentists to have their opinions on this condition.
-It causes plenty of functional limitations from breastfeeding, articulation, swallowing and variety of orthodontic problems.
+Ankyloglossia occurs in infants and it is a birth defect that happens because of short lingual frenum which causes tongue movement difficulties.
+The importance of this condition requires a team of specialists like oral surgeons, otolaryngologists (ear, nose, and throat specialist), and pediatric dentists to have their opinions on this condition.
+It causes plenty of functional limitations from breastfeeding, articulation, swallowing, and a variety of orthodontic problems.
 Speech therapy and frenectomy procedures are also treatment ways for this condition.

 The next surgery is dentoalveolar procedures

-Dentoalveolar procedures include correction of alveolar parts of mouth through technique like bone graft and aligning the malpositioned teeth by periodontal surgeries.
-Usually, when orthodontic appliances are used and these appliance may break, some unpredictable movement on teeth can cause some serious damages.
-Here dentoalveolar surgeries are carried out.
+Dentoalveolar procedures include the correction of alveolar parts of the mouth through techniques like bone graft and aligning the malpositioned teeth by periodontal surgeries.
+Usually, when orthodontic appliances are used and these appliances may break, some unpredictable movement of teeth can cause serious damage.
+In this case, dentoalveolar surgeries are carried out.

-It is the technique of generating new bone to fill the missing parts in severe bone deficiency situations.
+It is an oral surgery to help generate new bone to fill the missing parts in severe bone deficiency situations.
 It can be used in conditions like craniofacial syndromes and hemifacial microsomia where bone formation is needed.